Aastedet/ECG_DDA-1/readme.md

 ## Filter, split and export ECG files:

 To save space and computation time, we filter the ECGs to only the ones we need, and export them to different folders for labelling purposes.
-We'll also split the ECGs into training and validation parent folders, so  ECGs from the same individual cannot be present in both training a validation datasets (we'll be splitting the ECGs into small snippets later, so each individual will contribute multiple ECGs).
-Otherwise we risk [data leakage](https://en.wikipedia.org/wiki/Leakage_(machine_learning)) between the training and validation datasets, and the model might learn to identify *individuals*, rather than signals of *neuropathy*, which would erode model performance on external data.
+We'll also split the ECGs into training and validation parent folders, so  ECGs from the same experiment or individual cannot be present in both training a validation datasets (we'll be splitting the ECGs into small snippets later, so each individual will contribute multiple ECGs).
+Otherwise we risk [data leakage](https://en.wikipedia.org/wiki/Leakage_(machine_learning)) between the training and validation datasets, and the model might learn to identify *individuals* or *experiment*, rather than signals of *neuropathy*, which would erode model performance on external data.
 A somewhat famous example of this mistake being [Andrew Ng's random split of 112,120 x-ray images from 30,805 individuals](https://twitter.com/nizkroberts/status/931121395748270080) which was subsequently corrected.

-We'll use a random sample of roughly 20% of individuals from each group into the validation set, to ensure that both CDED and CPD ECG from healthy and neuropathy patients are proportionally distributed across training and validation sets.
-Due to the limited data available, we do not set aside a test dataset.
+Fortunately, the CPD and CDED datasets are similarly balanced in terms of neuropathy prevalence, and their relative sizes are suitable for use as a training/validation split (the CDED participants make up 25% of the study population).
+Due to the limited data available, we do not set aside a test dataset, but expect performance on external datasets to be relatively stable due to the different sources of training and validation set.

 ```r